6-minute read

 Communicate your vision

-After your stakeholders are aligned, the benefits of chatbot integration should be communicated to your employees.
+After stakeholders are aligned, change management consulting teams recommend communicating the benefits of chatbot integration to your employees.
 This will pique interest and begin to gain traction for the transformation.
 Benefits include:

 Better employee experience.
 With the ability to search integrated resources (databases, legacy tools, etc.) via direct queries, customer service representatives will be able to execute faster and with greater accuracy.
 This results in increased productivity, reduced stress, and more human connection with fellow workers.